secretbosscode/nzbidx/README.md

 `pip install psycopg[binary]>=3.1`.
 Without the driver the ingest worker will log `psycopg_unavailable` and fall back to SQLite.

-## Backfilling release parts
+## Backfilling segments

-NZB downloads rely on `release_part` rows that map releases to their segments.
+NZB downloads rely on segment metadata stored in the `segments` column.
+If this data is missing—for example after migrating an older database—NZB requests will fail with `404` responses such as `nzb fetch failed: no segments for release`.
-If these rows are missing—for example after migrating an older database—NZB requests will fail with `404` responses such as `nzb fetch failed: no segments for release`.
 Populate missing segments with:

 ```
 docker compose exec nzbidx python scripts/backfill_release_parts.py